 Step 4: Using Subversion (SVN) to upload your plugin

-Installing an SVN client on your computer is necessary to upload your plugin to WordPress.org.
+Installing an SVN client on your computer is necessary to upload your own plugins to WordPress.org.
 Windows users can use SilkSVN or TortoiseSVN (free), while Mac users can install SmartSVN or Versions App.

 We’ll demonstrate the process using the Versions App for Mac.
 However, the procedure is quite similar across all SVN apps with a GUI.

-- After installing the app, open Versions and check out a copy of your WordPress plugin’s repository by clicking the New Repository Bookmark button.
+- After installing the app, open Versions and check out a copy of the repository of your WordPress plugin by clicking the New Repository Bookmark button.

 - In the popup, provide a name for this bookmark (preferably your plugin’s name) and add your WordPress plugin’s SVN repository URL.